armineslami/SSH-Accounting-Panel/README.md

 ## About

-This panel provides you an easy way to create ssh accounts on your servers and use them for tunneling.
+This app provides you an easy way to create vpn accounts including ssh and outline protocols on your server.
 You can either create accounts on your local machine or on the remote servers.
-The panel also provides you a cli command called `sap` to interact with it through the terminal.
+The app also provides you a cli command called `sap` to interact with it through the terminal.

 <p align="center"><a href="#"><img src="./media/dashboard.png" alt="Dashboard Screenshot"></a></p>